DylanChern/-brain-ct-hemorrhage-classification-segmentation/README.md

 ## How to Run

 1. Clone the repository
-2. Download the dataset and update `data_dir` in the first cell of each notebook
+2. Download the dataset and update `data_dir` in the first cell of each notebook to point to your local copy
-3. Run notebooks in order: `baseline_models.ipynb` → `cnn_models.ipynb`
+3. For classification: run `models/logistic_regression/baseline_models.ipynb` then `models/cnn/cnn_models.ipynb`
+4. For segmentation: run `models/unet/data_mask_for_unet.ipynb` first to generate masks, then `models/unet/unet.ipynb`
-4. Pre-trained model weights (`.keras` files) can be loaded directly to skip retraining
+5. Pre-trained model weights (`.keras` files) can be loaded directly to skip retraining

 ---